‘I know that you don’t make it’: Scandies Rose survivor describes dire conditions as boat went down

 “I have fished for 20 years.
 I know that you don’t make it.
 Everyone dies in those situations.
 And I knew that’s what we were going into,” Gribble, a Washington-based crabber, said in a brief YouTube video he posted Thursday describing some of his ordeal.

-Gribble and a second crew member, John Lawler, were hoisted from a liferaft by a Coast Guard helicopter at about 2 a.m.
+Gribble and a second crew member, John Lawler, were hoisted from a life raft by a Coast Guard helicopter at about 2 a.m.
 Wednesday.
 Five other crew — captain Gary Cobban Jr.; his son, David Cobban; Brock Rainey; Arthur Ganacias and Seth Rousseau-Gano — were never found.
 A search-and-rescue effort was called off Wednesday evening.

 The New Year’s Eve disaster struck quickly.